microfoam/maximal/waves/chowder/README.md

 # maximal/waves/chowder/ README
-The `chowder` sub-directory contains sequence files currently under attention or slated for attention during development of the 'maximal' program.
+The `chowder` sub-directory contains sequence files currently under attention or slated for attention during development of the *maximal* program.
 Because the benchmark scripts (typically base named `surfboard-cleanup_set_`) use sequences in the 'waves/tubespit' sub-directory, some chowder sequences will be located in duplicate forms in both sub-directories with the same file name.
 In those